sprax/python/subs/README.md

 2) Bootstrap the decoding by forward matching a few most common corpus words to their likely encodings in the cipher text, based on frequency alone.
 The words I chose for this purpose are "I", "a", "the", and "and".
-Experiments show that for the actual given corpus and encrypted text, it is enough to look for "the" and nothing else.
+Experiments show that to succeed on the actual given corpus and encrypted text, it is enough to bootstrap on "the" and nothing else.
 3) Given the current best guess at the cipher map, partially order all the encoded words by how many unmapped letters each one contains.
 In fact, put them all in a priority queue (min heap).